-9) Redbud Tree – Yes, there are probably some other plants that I could easily justify as deserving of this spot on the list, but considering the damage that is persistently being done to my Redbud, I made a judgment call.
-I have seen deer standing on their back legs in an attempt to reach the few remaining leaves on my tree.
+9) Indian Hawthorne – Yes, there are probably some other plants that I could easily justify as deserving of this spot on the list, but considering the damage that is persistently being done to mine, I made a judgment call.

 10) English Ivy – Since these vines are so aggressive, I am not sure how much damage a deer can actually do with these.
 Still, they seem to love them.
 So, keep that in mind if choosing these for ground cover in deer territory.